Postinduction Treatment for Specific ALL Subgroups

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with T-cell childhood acute lymphoblastic leukemia.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Infant ALL is uncommon, representing approximately 2% to 4% of cases of childhood ALL.
-Because of their distinctive biological characteristics and their high risk for leukemia recurrence, infants with ALL are treated on protocols specifically designed for this patient population.
+Because of their distinctive biological characteristics and their high risk of leukemia recurrence, infants with ALL are treated on protocols specifically designed for this patient population.
 Common therapeutic themes of the intensive chemotherapy regimens used to treat infants with ALL are the inclusion of postinduction intensification courses with high doses of cytarabine and methotrexate.[12-14] Despite intensification of therapy, long-term EFS rates remain below 50%.
-Infants with congenital leukemia (diagnosed within 1 month of birth) have a particularly poor outcome (17% overall survival [OS]).[Level of evidence: 2A].
+Infants with congenital leukemia (diagnosed within 1 month of birth) have a particularly poor outcome (17% OS).[Level of evidence: 2A]

 For infants with MLL gene rearrangement, the EFS rates continue to be in the 17% to 40% range.[12,13,15-17][Level of evidence: 2A] Factors predicting poor outcome for infants with MLL translocations include the following:; [Level of evidence: 3iDii]